graphhopper/directions-api-clients/README.md

 ## Build it yourself

-Currently we use [swagger codegen](https://github.com/swagger-api/swagger-codegen/) from master (will switch when release after
-2.2.3 comes out) to create the clients.
+Currently we use [swagger codegen](https://github.com/swagger-api/swagger-codegen/) from master (we'll soon switch to stable 2.4.0) to create the clients.
 You can easily edit the create.sh script to specify your own packaged version.

 ### Update all clients